 - 1. On the menu bar, click Policies and Profiles > Managed devices > Protection > Factory reset protection. - 2.
 Type a name and description for the profile. - 3.
 Choose a Factory reset protection setting.
 Select one of the following options: - Disable factory reset protection: If you disable factory reset protection, users are not prompted to enter a Google user ID after the device is reset to factory settings. - Enable and use previous Google account credentials when the device is reset to factory settings: This is the default option.
 If the user resets the device to factory settings using an untrusted method and a Google account existed on the device before it was reset, the account must be verified after the device is reset to factory settings.
-Note that if your organization uses a managed Google account structure, a Google account will not exist on the device and factory reset protection will not be available on the device. - Enable and specify Google account credentials when the device is reset to factory settings: If you select this option, click + > Manual, then enter information in the Email address and Google ID fields.
-To obtain your Google account ID, see Obtain a user ID for a Google account.
-If the device is reset to factory settings using an untrusted method, the user must enter the email address and the password that is associated with the email address of the Google account that you enter.
+Note that if your organization uses a managed Google account structure, a Google account will not exist on the device and factory reset protection will not be available on the device. - Enable and specify Google account credentials when the device is reset to factory settings: Select this option to specify the Google account that must be used to log into the device after an untrusted factory reset.
+If you select this option, the user's personal Google account credentials can't be used after a factory reset. - 4.
+If you selected Enable and specify Google account credentials when the device is reset to factory settings, click + > Add using Google authentication, and then sign into the Google account that you want to use to log into devices that have been reset. - You can add up to 20 accounts.
+You can also specify the account manually.
+For more information, see Manually obtain a user ID for a Google account.